subbu963/buzy/README.md

 # buzy
-Async queue manager for node and browser.
+Promise based async queue manager for node and browser.

+Buzy is a blackbox into which you push promises and at each point in time you can know if any of the promises are still in pending state(busy state).
+Optionally you can subscribe for the event bus which will let you know when there is change in the blackbox state

 Its particularly useful where you want to know if your system is busy with async activities like ajax calls etc. You can push promises in to the queue and buzy will do the job of letting you know when the state of the system changes.